dara-miao/known/README.md

 - feedback loop (mark matches as good/bad to improve ranking)
 - saved goals/searches and periodic re-surfacing as your network changes
 - richer contact modeling (skills, relationships, and ongoing project context)

----

-## License

-MIT — build on it, fork it, and use it for anything.